Jenelle Hutcherson: Biography

 Hutcherson is of Native-American, Mexican, Spanish, and Tennessean descent.
 She grew up in Wasco, CA where her father and mother owned their own business (Golden Empire Fire Protection).
 She attended grade school in the public school system and at middle school transitioned over to a private school of Christian organization.

 At 10 years old her father died of AIDS.
 He did not contract the disease the way most assumed at that time out of ignorance, but rather from the dentist office.
 Shortly after his death, her mother moved both her and her brother to Bakersfield, CA. There she raised sheep and horses with her family in the local 4-H Club.

 In middle school, Jenelle was bullied for having gained quite a bit of weight and could not afford name brand clothing classmates wore.
 Her mother, being the sole provider of the family, did what she could to continue to have a balanced family life at home for both her and her brother.

 In high school, at age 16 she came out, she knew that she was gay and had known since she was 5 years old.
-In high school, she was treated hastily for letting her sexuality and who she was be known, as well as for standing up for herself.
+In high school, she was treated hastily for letting her sexuality and who she was to be known, as well as for standing up for herself.

 Her mother questioned things of why she felt this way and even suggested counseling (although she would be a great source of support for Jenelle).
 Her grandmother was a hairstylist and inspired her to go to school to earn a cosmetology license.
 She then assisted a well-known artist in the area at Afif Hair International for four years.
 In beauty school, she was faced with more adversity, as she was scrutinized by the owner for being openly gay and even was told that she would never make it as a hairstylist by one of the instructors.

 Through all of the time of being treated unfairly, Jenelle admits she grew angry and hateful towards everyone and herself.
 She admits to having allowed herself to become exactly what these people were to her when she was younger, a bully.
 This attitude led to dependency on hurting others, and loss of self-respect, which led to drugs and alcohol.
 Jenelle has stated, "There comes a point in all of our lives that we must take responsibility for who we are and the energy we put out in the world."
 This was her turning point, to quit living her life as an adult bully and use her energy God gave her for good; to help, not to hurt and spread hate.
 A saying her mother would always tell her resonated with her at this time: "You have the choice to use your power for good or not good."